 Step3a: Create the S-Docs button.

-- Navigate to Setup ➤ App Setup ➤ Create ➤ Objects.
+- Navigate to Setup ➤ Build ➤ Create ➤ Objects.

 - From the list of custom objects, click on your Custom Object link.
 Do not click on the Edit link.

-- From the custom object definition page, scroll down to the “Custom Buttons and Links” related list, and click on the New button.
+- From the custom object definition page, scroll down to the “Buttons, Links, and Actions” related list, and click New Button or Link.